Introduction to Ayurveda

 Vayu/Pitta, Vayu/Kapha, Pitta/Kapha, and a combination of all three (tridosha).
-Although finding the cause of an illness is still a mystery to modern science, it was and continues to be the main goal of Ayurveda.
-Six stages of the development of disease were known, including aggravation, accumulation, overflow, relocation, a buildup in a new site, and manifestation into the recognizable disease.
-Modern equipment and diagnosis can only detect a disease during the fifth and sixth stages of illness.
-Ayurvedic physicians can recognize an illness in the making before it creates more serious imbalances in the body.
-Health is seen as a balance of the biological humors, whereas disease is an imbalance of the humors.
+Although finding the cause of a problem is still a mystery to modern science, it was and continues to be the main goal of Ayurveda.
+Six stages of the development of problems were known, including aggravation, accumulation, overflow, relocation, a buildup in a new site, and manifestation into the recognizable problem .
+Modern equipment and analysis can only found a problem during the fifth and sixth stages of illness.
+Ayurvedic physicians can recognize a problem in the making before it creates more serious imbalances in the body.
+Health is seen as a balance of the biological humors, whereas a problem is an imbalance of the humors.
 Ayurveda creates balance by supplying deficient humors and reducing the excess ones.
 Surgery is seen as a last resort.
 Modern medicine is just beginning to realize the need to supply rather than to remove, but still does not know how or what to supply.

-Additionally, there are over 2,000 medicinal plants classified in India’s materia medica.
+Additionally, there are over 2,000 helpful plants classified in India’s materia medica.
 A unique therapy, known as pancha karma (five actions), completely removes toxins from the body.
-This method reverses the disease path from its manifestation stage, back into the blood stream, and eventually into the gastrointestinal tract (the original site of the disease).
+This method reverses the problem path from its manifestation stage, back into the blood stream, and eventually into the gastrointestinal tract (the original site of the problem).
 It is achieved through special diets, oil massage, and steam therapy.
 At the completion of these therapies, special forms of emesis (vomiting), purgation, and enemas remove excesses from their sites of origin.
 Finally, Ayurveda rejuvenates—rebuilding the body’s cells and tissues after toxins are removed.

-Disease is caused by imbalancing of the doshas.
+Problem is a result of the imbalancing of the doshas.
 For example, if a Pitta dosha eats much ginger, it will create excess fire in the digestive system (body).
 This results in Pitta disorders like acid indigestion.
-Disease may be caused by deficient, improper or excess contact with seasons ( e.g., excess cold in winter), sensory objects (e.g., excessive light/sound), and activities (e.g., over exercise).
+A problem may be caused by deficient, improper or excess contact with seasons ( e.g., excess cold in winter), sensory objects (e.g., excessive light/sound), and activities (e.g., over exercise).

 The following symptoms show the causes of Vata and significance (existence) in the body:

-Loss of weight, pain in the eye-ear-head, fingers etc, prostate enlargement (hardness), stiffness of thighs, stiffness of body, (emacian), reduction of body tissues, (tremring)
+pain in the eye-ear-head, fingers etc, prostate enlargement (hardness), stiffness of thighs, stiffness of body, reduction of body tissues.

 For most of the complaints caused by Vata dosha—the following procedures should be applied: